Measurement-Induced Phase Transitions in Informational Active Matter

+To estimate the amount of information collected by the disks, we describe the binary choice by a two-state Markov process, where the two states correspond to the two possible sizes a particle can take (see SI section \siMD\ for detailed methods).
+This neglects correlations between particles, but captures correlations between successive measurements.
+The transition probabilities $T_{ij}$ and steady-state distribution $\mu_i$ of the Markov chain are estimated from the numerical simulations, yielding the mean information per step as \cite{Cover2006, Cao2009, Huang2020},

+Strictly speaking, this is only a lower bound on the total information per step $I$.
+The results are shown in Fig.~\ref{fig:info_hydro}d, where we observe that the free energy impulses $\mathcal{F}_m$ scale with and are bounded by the Markov estimate of information gained per measurement.

+Due to correlations between measurements the amount of information gained per measurement decreases when $t_m<\tau_{\text{col}}$.
+However the average non-equilibrium free energy $\langle\mathcal{F}-\mathcal{F}^{\text{MB}}\rangle$ increases with the rate of information acquisition (i.e.~for rapid correlated measurements).
+For values of $t_m$ studied here, increasing the rate of measurement increased $dI/dt$ (i.e.~correlations do not entirely negate the advantage of more rapid acquisition).
+Fig.~\ref{fig:info_hydro}e shows that average non-equilibrium free energy scales with the rate of information gain.
+Overall, a larger diameter contrast $\Delta D$ leads to a larger effect (panels b and d-e), while measurement time determines the mean and excursion of $\mathcal{F}-\mathcal{F}^\text{MB}$.
+Similar arguments can be used to obtain estimates of free energy expenditure in the case of a single \dname\ particle immersed in a passive thermalized gas, see extended Fig.~\ref{efig:markov} and SI section \siMarkov.

+By analogy with eq.~\eqref{secondlaw}, we expect $\Delta\mathcal{F}^* \propto \mathcal{F}_{\text{m}} \leq k_{\text{B}} T I$.
+This bound on the deviation from equilibrium shows to what extent the measurement and feedback control process drives informational active matter out of equilibrium.
+In order to assess what nonequilibrium states are reached and how they evolve, we focus on the steady-state limit ($t_m/\tau_\textrm{col} \ll 1$) and turn to a kinetic theory that includes the effects of active phase space compression.

+\textbf{Kinetic theory with compressible phase space.} Within the framework of kinetic theory~\cite{Kardar2007,Dorfman2021,Cercignani1994} we start with the Boltzmann equation,

-where $\mathcal{Q}$ is the collision operator, which describes the manner in which particle collisions redistribute probability density in phase space, and $f(\vec{v},t)$ is a single particle velocity distribution function.
-The collision operator here will be modified from its usual form to include the feedback process in Fig.~\ref{fig:intro}c, which measures particle velocities (property \ref{prop:measure}) and promotes or suppresses scattering transitions (property \ref{prop:bias}) in a feedback loop (property \ref{prop:mf_loop}), all subject to a work bound (property \ref{prop:bound}).
-Scattering events are modeled using the quadratic collision operator \cite{Kardar2007}:
+where $f(t,\bm{x},\bm{v})$ is a single particle velocity distribution function, $\bm{F}$ represents external forces (that we neglect here), and $\mathcal{C}$ is the collision operator, which describes the manner in which particle collisions redistribute probability density in phase space.
+To account for the diameter feedback control process, we consider a modified version of the usual Boltzmann quadratic collision operator